Corentin-dupriez/pomo6/README.md

 also allows for the generation of an ML model to propose categories on the FE to the user based on the title of the advert they are creating
 - **profiles**: contains views and models for user profiles
-- chat: app that allows real-time chat using websockets.
+- **chat**: app that allows real-time chat using websockets.
 It contains the models for threads and messages, as well as channels consumers and routing.
+- **common**: contains some common elements (i.e: some template tags)
 - **notifications**: contains the models, utilities and signals to create notifications
 - **ml_model**: contains the exported model and vectorizer from categories_model
-- **populate_db**: a script that allows filling the DB with random values
+- **nltk_data**: some data used for natural language analysis.
+Used for the reverse index for searching ads

+## How to start the project
+After migrating, it is possible to use the command ```python manage.py populate_db```.
+It creates a list of random ads for every category.

 ## User journey
 Upon arriving on the home page, the user has several choices: